 - User reviews, such as app reviews, product changelogs, and release notes.

 - Frameworks, which are tools and services illustrating new approaches to requirements engineering that could be used by other researchers in different contexts.
 For example, a service to highlight inconsistencies in natural language.

 The RE19 artifacts track will be evaluated using the criteria in the last row of the above table.
 The goal of this track is to encourage reusable research products. -> Hence, no “functional” badges will be awarded Note that for “replicated” and “reproduced” badges, authors will need to offer appropriate documentation that their artifacts have reached that stage.
 So it is anticipated that most of our artifacts will be “reusable” and “available”.

-- Artifacts will be reviewed via a double blinded GitHub-based process.
+- Artifacts will be reviewed via a single blinded GitHub-based process.
 All reviews will be Github issues.